 BlueCross BlueShield is an association of 36 insurance companies, including Anthem BlueCross and BlueShield, Empire BlueCross BlueShield, Highmark, and Wellmark BlueCross BlueShield.
 When you visit the BlueCross main page, you can input your ZIP code to be directed to the appropriate company.

-BlueCross does not offer its Medicare Advantage plans in all states: you can’t purchase a plan in Alaska, Delaware, Iowa, Maryland, Mississippi, North Dakota, Vermont, Wyoming, or the District of Columbia.
+BlueCross does not offer its Medicare Advantage plans in all states: you can’t purchase a plan in Alaska, Delaware, Iowa, Maryland, Mississippi, North Dakota, South Dakota, Vermont, Wyoming, or the District of Columbia.

-There were two OSB packages.
-The first offered $0 copayments for preventive services and a $1,500 maximum for comprehensive dental services (essentially any services that aren’t cleanings or X-rays) with a 50% coinsurance fee for in-network services, such as fillings, root canals, and simple extractions.
-The second offered $0 copayments for preventive services and $2,500 in combined maximum dental benefits for comprehensive services with a 25% coinsurance fee.
-Package 1 was $21.40 per month and package 2 was $32.40.
+We were frequently offered one dental package option, but others may exist.
+It offered $0 copayments for preventive services and a $2,500 maximum for comprehensive dental services (essentially any services that aren’t cleanings or X-rays) with a 25% coinsurance fee for in-network services, such as fillings, root canals, and simple extractions.

 We did search plans in other states as well, many of which had options that included dental coverage without the OSB add-on option.
 Many had coverage maximums that ranged from $1,500 to $2,500, but all included preventive and comprehensive coverage, which is handy if you need specialized care like a root canal or filling.